lacework-community/jit-provisioning-guide/README.md

 * One auth method is allowed.
 Any existing auth will have to be either disabled or converted to JIT.
 * If the account being configured belongs to an organization, the authentication must be set at the organization level.
 * The Lacework platform does not currently offer an application programming interface (API) resource; therefore, there is no Terraform module or Lacework command-line interface (CLI) command to conduct auth configurations programmatically.
+Thus, we need to access Lacework Console via the browser to configure the auth piece at this moment.

 ## Installation steps